-To raise funds to invest in science & medical research that will lead to products and therapies for treating and ultimately curing Epidermolysis Bullosa, a group of life threatening skin disorders that affects individuals from birth.
+To raise funds to invest in science & medical research that will lead to products and therapies for treating and ultimately curing Epidermolysis Bullosa, a group of life threatening skin disorders that affects children from birth.

 When Tilly Wilkes was born with Epidermolysis Bullosa in Melbourne in 2011, it turned her family’s world upside down.
 The Wilkes family had never heard of Epidermolysis Bullosa and to learn of the painful and cruel life their daughter was about to face was devastating.
 Once they adjusted to taking care of Tilly and learning to bathe and bandage their newborn’s open wounds, they accepted the fact that Tilly’s condition wasn’t curable, and they were inspired to create awareness amongst their wide network.

 A large biennial Gala event called The Cotton Ball was created to raise awareness and funds for EB.
 The glamorous event was very successful and with the family refusing to give up hope of a cure for their little girl, they established their own not-for-profit, with the help of close friends.
 The EB Research Foundation was founded in late 2016 to raise significant funds to invest into science and research that will lead to a cure for Epidermolysis Bullosa.